 First 12 -24 Hours

 Your baby will drink about 1 teaspoon of colostrum at each feeding.
-You may not see the colostrum, but it has what your baby needs and in the right amount.
+You may not see the colostrum, but it has everything your baby needs and in the right amount.
 It is normal for the baby to sleep heavily.
 Labor and delivery are hard work!
 Some babies like to nuzzle and may be too sleepy to latch at first.
 Feeding may be short and disorganized.
 Take advantage of your baby’s strong instinct to suck and feed upon waking every couple of hours.

 You will be tired too, so sleep when your baby sleeps.